nfes-org/nfes-org.github.io/_posts/2017-01-11-OnErrorCalculationandUseofFirs.md

 ---
-title: On Error Calculation and Use of First Order Error Propagation as Integral Part of Petrophysical Calculation
+title: "On Error Calculation and Use of First Order Error Propagation as Integral Part of Petrophysical Calculation"
 tags: presentation
 ---